nathancarter/weblurch/doc-src/code-demo-app-plan.md

 generated from the document's meaning.
 The code for this demo app is [here](../app/sidebar-example-solo.litcoffee).

+## Suggestions

+This is not yet planned, but the "suggestions" feature that exists in the main app would make a nice showcase feature in this app as well.

 ## Refactoring forms

  * On the context menu for groups will be an item "Rephrase..."